hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 - Autodesk Fusion 360 (F360)

 F360 is a proprietary 3D CAD.
-Autodesk generously offers free plan for hobbyists so far.
+Autodesk generously offers free plans for hobbyists so far.

 - QMK firmware <https://qmk.fm/>

 You need your own firmware for your own design.
 PC0 helps you, but you need to be well informed about QMK.

 The official codebase lacks RP2040 (Raspberry Pi Pico's MPU) support now, so you need to use a fork like this: <https://github.com/sekigon-gonnoc/qmk_firmware/tree/rp2040>.

+Moreover, PC0 uses custom hardware to accommodate large key matrix (16x12).
+I prepared the codebase which have handles the custom hardware: <https://github.com/hajimen/qmk_firmware/tree/p2ppcb>

 ## Requirements: Building your own design